 Still, If you are on a flying visit and just want to say you have viewed the statue you will get a reasonable view and photos from here.
-You can also use the viewing telescopes to get a closer look at the Statue have been removed.
+Unfortunately, the iconic viewing telescopes used by Kevin to get a closer look at the Statue have been removed.

 Of course, Battery Park is FREE so there is no cost involved other than travel to the park.
-The closest Subway stop is Bowling Green Station on the Green line or South Ferry Station on the Redline.
+The closest Subway stop is Bowling Green Station on the Greenline or South Ferry Station on the Redline.
 There is also plenty to do or see in the area.
-Including Wall Street, 911 Memorial and Museum and the Freedom Tower.
+Including Wall Street, the 911 Memorial and Museum, and the Freedom Tower.

 Option 2 – Staten Island Ferry

 The Staten Island Ferry is a Public Transport ferry that sails from Manhattan island to the island of Staten.
-It’s a primary purpose is transportation. but it just so happens to sail Directly past the Statue of Liberty.
+Its primary purpose is transportation.
+It just so happens to sail Directly past the Statue of Liberty.
 It also provides excellent views of Lower Manhattan Skyline as you depart and approach the city.
 And just in case you are not sold it also happens to be FREE!